Special Operations Division

 The Traffic Section is made up of several units, each with its own specific goals and functions:

-DWI Unit– 5 officers and a sergeant focus on DWI enforcement.
+5 officers and a sergeant focus on Driving While Intoxicated (DWI) enforcement.
 Along with other members of the Traffic Section, they are part of the team that responds to fatality and other serious accidents.
 They are responsible for investigating any intoxication offenses involved in those accidents.
 Another of their duties is to give educational presentations about DWI prevention to schools, corporations and other community groups.
 In addition, the DWI Sergeant manages the department’s Commercial Motor Vehicle Enforcement program that conducts inspections of large commercial vehicles to ensure they are operated safely on the city’s roadways.

 Vice and Narcotics